-- Then add all of the other ingredients except the last ⅓ cup corn crumbs for coating.
+- Then add all of the other ingredients except the last ⅓ cup bread crumbs for coating.
 Process a few more seconds.
 Everything will be well mixed and chunky texture.

 - Scoop up teaspoon sized globs and roll them into balls then smash them into nugget shapes.

 - Pour bread crumbs into a bowl and coat each nugget.

 - Cover a cookie sheet with parchment paper.
 Lay each nugget on the parchment but don't let them touch.